-18.5 Member obligations extend to anyone you deal with in the context of employment or delivery of services; including but not necessarily limited to the following: other Members of Council, Committee Members, Local Board Members, Corporate Employees, individuals providing services, contractors, students, the public.
+Member obligations extend to anyone you deal with in the context of employment or delivery of services; including but not necessarily limited to the following: other Members of Council, Committee Members, Local Board Members, Corporate Employees, individuals providing services, contractors, students, the public.

-COMPLIANCE/ ACCOUNTABILITY/ENFORCEMENT

-- 19.1 The Municipality has important obligations and interests in ensuring compliance with the ethical and interpersonal conduct standards required of Members by this Code of Conduct. - The Municipality has an interest and obligation to respond to all allegations, complaints or incidents of alleged conduct inconsistent with the standards outlined in this Code of Conduct in a manner consistent with the interests and legal obligations of the Municipality. - 19.3 The Municipality recognizes that the Municipality and the Members have a mutual interest in providing and encouraging access to compliance/enforcement mechanisms in connection with the conduct required by this Code that deliver objective, independent, skilled and efficient determinations in connection with alleged misconduct by any Member. - The Municipality shall appoint an Integrity Commissioner pursuant to Section 223.3 (1) of the Municipal Act to inquire into and determine any alleged non-compliance with the standards of conduct defined in the Code of Conduct and to investigate and advise on the Municipal Conflict of Interest and thereafter by a Member. - 19.5 In all circumstances where the Municipality becomes aware of an allegation that a Member has engaged in any prohibited activity or breached any standard of conduct outlined in this Code of Conduct, whether by informal communications or formal complaints, the matter will be addressed as follows: - a) The informal complaint procedure may be followed but is not mandatory; - b) Any issue of non-compliance with the Code of Conduct shall be referred to the Integrity Commissioner through the Complaint Protocol; - The Integrity Commissioner shall conduct an Inquiry to determine whether the Member has engaged in conduct in contravention of the Code of Conduct; (except as in Complaints Prior to an Election) - d) In planning and pursuing the relevant inquiry, the Integrity Commissioner may proceed consistent with the procedural aspects of any policies addressing the subject of the alleged infringement and exercise their powers under Section 33 and Section 34 of the Public Inquiries Act;
+PART 19: COMPLIANCE / ACCOUNTABILITY / ENFORCEMENT

+The Municipality has important obligations and interests in ensuring compliance with the ethical and interpersonal conduct standards required of Members by this Code of Conduct.

+The Municipality has an interest and obligation to respond to all allegations, complaints or incidents of alleged conduct inconsistent with the standards outlined in this Code of Conduct in a manner consistent with the interests and legal obligations of the Municipality.

+The Municipality recognizes that the Municipality and the Members have a mutual interest in providing and encouraging access to compliance/enforcement mechanisms in connection with the conduct required by this Code that deliver objective, independent, skilled and efficient determinations in connection with alleged misconduct by any Member.

+The Municipality shall appoint an Integrity Commissioner pursuant to Section 223.3(1) of the Municipal Act and, when proclaimed, Bill 68 "Modernizing Ontario's Municipal Legislation Act, 2017" to inquire into and determine any alleged non-compliance with the standards of conduct defined in the Code of Conduct and to investigate and advise on the (MICA) in March 2019 and thereafter by a Member.

+In all circumstances where the Municipality becomes aware of an allegation that a Member has engaged in any prohibited activity or breached any standard of conduct outlined in this Code of Conduct, whether by informal communications or formal complaints, the matter will be addressed as follows: